 Besides the digital marketing strategy we have developed for IEU, printed materials are still an incredibly important tool in communicating and engaging with potential students, both those who attend events and live far away.
 As tangible pieces of branding, elements like pamphlets, booklets, and prospectuses provide the opportunity to create memorable and longer lasting impacts on an academic audience.
 From prospective students to prestigious projects, our print portfolio for IEU spans audiences and moments along the design journey while staying true to its core branding.

-In addition to a personalised message, the pack contains an exclusive guide to Madrid and Segovia (the two cities where IEU has campuses) that we specifically tailored for the IEU’s target audience.
+In addition to a personalised message, the pack contains an exclusive water bottle and a guide to Madrid and Segovia (the two cities where IEU has campuses) that we specifically tailored for the IEU’s target audience.
 The intention is to inspire excitement about the upcoming experience through attractive, practical, and on-brand visual material.

 IE Foundation Creative excellence in the humanities